Custom protocol in libp2p

 await switch2.start()

-let conn =
+let stream =

 await switch2.dial(switch1.peerInfo.peerId, switch1.peerInfo.addrs, TestCodec)

-await testProto.hello(conn)
+await testProto.hello(stream)

-await conn.close()
+await stream.close()

 await allFutures(switch1.stop(), switch2.stop())